marigiano/LibraryProject/README.md

 ## MyLibrary Project

-This application is made for keeping track ofbooks which user already has in possession or plans to aquire.
+This application is made to keep track of books that the user already has in possession or plans to acquire.

+The online connection to the server is not planned, therefore the data will be stored using SQLite